What is an NVQ

 Our fast track tiling courses are designed specifically so you can go straight out and work as a self-employed tiler once you have completed our course in the domestic market with our course tiling certificates.

-If you require an NVQ after completing this or any of our courses to go onto a building site and work, you can be assessed for a tiling NVQ L2 qualification OSAT route straight after this course, there are local fees payable to your assessor for this in your area, this qualification will allow you to trade and work on all building sites.
+If you require an NVQ after completing this or any of our courses to go onto a building site and work, you can be assessed for a tiling NVQ L2 qualification OSAT route, there are local fees payable to your assessor for this in your area, this qualification will allow you to trade and work on all building sites.
 Please ask Tracey for details.

 Will I have to go to classes to get an NVQ?

 If you look for an NVQ that’s OSAT (On Site Assessment and Training), then no, you won’t have to attend college or go to classes.
-Assessors will visit you in the workplace and assess your skills, so you don’t need to book time off.
+Assessors will go through the requirements and will visit you in the workplace and assess your skills, so you don’t need to book time off.